123Beth123/CreativeProject/README.md

 - **Dynamic Canvas**: The canvas adjusts to the window size, ensuring the artwork looks good on any device.
 - **Interactive Shapes**: Shapes within the artwork move and bounce off the edges of the canvas, creating a lively and engaging visual experience.
-- **Cat Animation**: A playful cat's face is included, with eyes that can "dead" when the canvas bounces.
+- **Cat Animation**: These include a playful cat face that turns into a "dead" state when the canvas bounces.
 - **Responsive Design**: The artwork scales and repositions itself when the window is resized, maintaining its aesthetic appeal.

 ## How It Works